 The Attorney General filed the lawsuit in state court in February 2013.
 However, S&P removed the case to federal court before answering the complaint.
-A motion to remand Idaho's lawsuit to state court is currently pending.
-In the interim, discovery has commenced.
+The federal court recently granted Idaho's motion to remand Idaho's lawsuit back to Idaho state court.